Walsh article from 1924 |

 Obit from newspaper for Dolson and Black.
 Details differ a bit from what Walsh describes, i.e. they had gone swimming at Barton Springs.
 Obit pulled from https://www.findagrave.com/memorial/63887231/george-m-dolson |

-1843 Raid on Austin
+1843 raid on Austin

-Concerning O’Dell’s interview claim there were no raids on Austin while the Tonkawa were encamped; he is ignoring the sizable raid of 1843 (number in the party range as high as 40), probably by Comanches, and documented in several books (Wilbarger's Depredations; John Holland Jenkins, Recollections of Early Texas, p.166; Andrew J. Sowell, Rangers and Pioneers of Texas, pp.58-59; Frank Brown, Annals, X p.46, 49) and by early Austin resident and historian Julia Lee Sinks (Quarterly, Texas State Historical Association, 1900).
+Concerning O’Dell’s claim there were no raids on Austin while the Tonkawa were encamped; he is ignoring the sizable raid of 1843 (number in the party range as high as 40), probably by Comanches, and documented in several books (Wilbarger's Depredations; John Holland Jenkins, Recollections of Early Texas, p.166; Andrew J. Sowell, Rangers and Pioneers of Texas, pp.58-59; Frank Brown, Annals, X p.46, 49) and by early Austin resident and historian Julia Lee Sinks (Quarterly, Texas State Historical Association, 1900).
 We even have an eye witness account by James Smith and son John (their homestead is today’s Boggy Creek Farm; second oldest homestead in Austin, thought built same year as French Legation).
-John Smith documented the raid in a letter; a copy is on file at the Briscoe Center for American History.
-By accounts (which do vary on details and I suspect Sinks was trying to piece it all together in her paper for TSHA) the raid came from the east, passing Robertson Hill in Austin’s out lots, then north along Waller Creek through the eastern part of Austin, then escaping into the “mountains” (a reference to the hills west of Austin) after a skirmish with Austin residents.
-Residents of Austin were killed in the raid.
-Brown comments that when Bell and Coleman were assaulted, a Mrs. Browning and daughter, standing in their door near Waller Creek on East Avenue were within two hundred yards of the raiding party.

-None of the half dozen accounts above mention Tonkawa involvement: raising alarm, help in pursuit, or engaging the raiding party which happened toward dusk with some (three?) of the raiding party killed.
+None of the half dozen accounts above mention Tonkawa involvement: raising alarm, help in pursuit, or engaging the raiding party which happened toward dusk with some three(?) of the raiding party killed.

 More on this below as we revisit the raid of 1843.

+Click to enlarge.
 A compilation of a few sources on the 1843 raid on Austin.
-Details of the handwritten note by John Smith suggest to me the raiding party was Comanche, and perhaps even some that had been involved in the events of 1840 (they wore "American" clothing; maybe from Linnville?).
+Details of the handwritten note by John Smith suggest the raiding party was Comanche, and perhaps even some that had been involved in the events of 1840 (they wore "American" clothing maybe from Linnville).
 If indeed Comanche, the raid may well have been on-going retribution for the Council House Massacre of 1840.
 The raiding party appears to have approached from the east, headed west.
 Keep in mind, the old entry to Austin was from the east via Bastrop, Webberville and Hornsby Bend; old Fort Colorado was on this eastern entry to what would later be Austin and was the location of many Texas and Comanche skirmishes, but also a treaty for peace by the Comanche in 1837. |

 Page from John Smith letter |